Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

 .. warning:: Several optimizations like `Bagua-Net <https://tutorials.baguasys.com/more-optimizations/bagua-net>`_ and
     `Performance autotuning <https://tutorials.baguasys.com/performance-autotuning/>`_ can only be enabled through bagua built-in launching utilities.
-It is worth noting that we can even speedup Distributed Data Parallel by `Bagua-Net`.
+It is worth noting that Distributed Data Parallel can also be accelerated by `Bagua-Net` through these utilities.

-See `Bagua Tutorials <https://tutorials.baguasys.com/>`_ for more details.
+See `Bagua Tutorials <https://tutorials.baguasys.com/>`_ for more details on installation and advanced features.

 DP/DDP2 caveats